 - Mint vs. used – typically, people will collect either mint or used stamps.
 Mint stamps have never been used and often cost more.
 Used stamps may be easier to collect and may also be collected for the cancellations on them.

 - Purchase them new at your local post office.

 - Ask friends, relatives, and local businesses to save them for you (especially those who live in different locations around the country or the world).

-- Find a stamp dealer in your area by visiting the APS Dealer Directory and searching in your state or city.
+- Find a stamp dealer in your area

 - Join a local stamp club to trade stamps with other members or ask for help getting started.

 - Attend a stamp show to find rare stamps and meet other collectors.

 How do you remove a stamp from an envelope?

 If you’re collecting used stamps, you’ll need to know how to get the stamps off the envelopes without harming them.
 Here’s what to do: tear or cut the envelope around the stamp, leaving a small margin.
 Then, according to the Smithsonian National Postal Museum in the Unites States, soak the stamp, face down, for a 15-20 minutes in cool water.
 Once the stamp floats free, remove it from the water using stamp tongs, dry it between paper towels and put a heavy book on it for a day, so it doesn’t curl.

 - Magnifying glass – to examine your stamps up close